riot logo

 The security glazing itself is totally see-through and feels just like regular glass, so it doesn’t compromise visibility, natural light, or curb appeal.

-However, if a would-be intruder attempts to smash through the security glazing using a sledgehammer, a crowbar, a brick, or another common burglary tool, their attempts will bounce right off.
+However, if a would-be intruder attempts to smash through the security glazing to bypass an access control system, their attempts will bounce right off.
 This delays and deters forced entry, causing criminals to move on and look for easier targets.

-In the unfortunate event of an active threat scenario, it gives building occupants time to react to an attack by running, hiding, barricading themselves inside, and waiting for the authorities to arrive and neutralize the threat.
+In the unfortunate event of an active threat scenario, the combined security provided by access control systems and Riot Glass security glazing gives building occupants time to react to an attack by running, hiding, barricading themselves inside, and waiting for law enforcement to arrive and neutralize the threat.

 • Forced entry